No Greater Glory: The American Civil War

-No Greater Glory: The American Civil War is a 1991 video game published by Strategic Simulations.
+No Greater Glory: The American Civil War is a video game published by Strategic Simulations for MS-DOS in 1991.
+Ports to the Amiga and Classic Mac OS were released in 1992.

 Gameplay

 No Greater Glory: The American Civil War is a game in which the player leads either the North or South in a strategic simulation of the American Civil War.

 Reception

 M. Evan Brooks reviewed the game for Computer Gaming World, and stated that "Overall, NGG is a challenging simulation, but one that will require much effort by the gamer in order to achieve victory by either side.
 This reviewer still finds the game to be a significant challenge."